hallomer/sandoog-landing/README.md

 ## Contributing

 Contributions are welcome!
-Follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request.
+If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).